 You could get yourself in trouble if you don’t understand the rules of your overdraft, how a credit score works or why your choice of student account matters.
 The National Association of Student Money Advisers has a list of useful links to help you out.

-You may have gotten a credit card to help you meet costs, but it is a very bad idea when you have no proper income.
+You may have got a credit card to help you meet costs, but it is a very bad idea when you have no proper income.

-Common risks include getting caught in a debt trap and only being able to pay off your interest while making little impact on the debt itself, failing to pay on time because you need your student loan for other things, or relying on it so heavily the company extends your limit so you can spend even more.
+Common risks include getting caught in a debt trap and only being able to pay off your interest while making little impact on the debt itself.
+You might fail to pay on time because you need your student loan for other things.
+You might even end up relying on it so heavily the company extends your limit so you can spend even more.
+This is not a good thing!

-The best way to avoid this kind of debt is to resist the temptation in the first place, but if you find yourself in trouble, focus on paying this debt off first.
+The best way to avoid this kind of debt is to resist the temptation in the first place.
+If you do find yourself in trouble, focus on paying this debt off first.
 Cut back on everything you can afford to, ask family for help, and look at ways to make more money to tackle the loan.

-Hidden course costs are the sneakiest and most common drains on your finances.
+Hidden course costs are the sneakiest and most common drain on your finances.
+Buying materials and resources for your course is a student money problem that can be avoided if you plan ahead.

 When the year comes to an end, you can sell these on again to raise cash for next year’s books.

-We’ve all been there – waking up the morning after the night before and discovering an empty space in our wallet where cash should be.
-Once you’ve had a few drinks your inhibitions vanish and suddenly the best idea ever is to keep on buying drinks.
+We’ve all been there – waking up the morning after the night before and discovering an empty space in our bank account where cash should be.
+Once you’ve had a few drinks your inhibitions vanish and suddenly the best idea ever is to keep buying shots.
 Sore head, sore bank account.
+Oops.

-Stop this happening in the first place by only taking out the amount of cash you plan to spend (including taxi/bus money), hiding an emergency tenner and your bank card – if you need to take it at all – in a different pocket or section of your wallet or bag.
-Limit your nights out for a while until you recoup the costs!
+Stop this happening in the first place by only taking out the amount of cash you plan to spend (including taxi/bus money).
+Hide an emergency tenner and your bank card in a different pocket or section of your wallet or bag.
+And limit your nights out for a while until you recoup the costs!